 It seemed pretty undervalued (even with my rudimentary knowledge), and sure enough, it turned out to be an early “New Family” machine.
-The “New Family” model was introduced by Singer in 1865 (some say ‘63), and including a name change to “Model 12”, lasted until 1902 – it was the first mass-market mass-produced sewing machine.
+The “New Family” model was created by Singer in 1863, and including a name change to “Model 12”, lasted until 1902 – it was the first mass-market mass-produced sewing machine.
 Mine (s/n 618146) was made in 1871.

 One nice feature of these machines is the type of shuttle mechanism they use, called a “transverse shuttle”.
 If one thinks of a lockstitch sewing machine as being a sort of one threaded loom, then this is about as close as one can get to that mental model.
 The shuttle is boat-shaped, with a pointy end, much like a loom’s shuttle.
 Also like a loom’s shuttle, it carries a narrow cylindrical spool of thread (the bobbin).
 It moves linearly back and forth beneath the presser foot: the needle comes down, and retracts somewhat to leave a small loop of thread.
 The shuttle passes through the loop from left to right, and the needle retracts the rest of the way, forming the stitch.
 The shuttle then retreats to the left, and is ready for the next stitch.

 My machine’s cabinet is in very good shape.
 That’s likely helped by it being made from solid boards – no veneer.
 The “coffin” looks like a simple box cover, but actually unfolds in a very clever way to make a large sewing surface.